ashhadulislam/BFRB/README.md

 | Feel around in tray and pull out an object | Sitting |
 | Write name in air | Sitting |
 | Wave hello | Sitting |

 ---
+## ⚙️ Tasks & Evaluation

+- **Primary task:** Gesture classification — given the sensor data, identify which gesture (BFRB-type or non-BFRB) was performed.
+- **Data challenges:** Multimodal, time-series data, possibly noisy or with missing sensor channels.
+- **Additional considerations:** Device orientation (left/right wrist, upside-down), and subject-specific variability.

+---

+### 🎯 Core Objective

+To investigate **how self-supervised pretraining (e.g., CEBRA-Time/Behavior)** improves the **interpretability, structure, and generalization** of learned latent representations compared to purely supervised approaches.

+---

+### 🧩 Aspect 1: Interpretability and Mapping

+- Evaluate whether the **latent space** learned from sensor data produces **separable clusters** corresponding to known behaviors.
+- Examine if the **latent dimensions** exhibit **meaningful correlations** with raw physical phenomena such as **kinematics, thermal, and proximity** signals.
+- Explore whether the model can be **constrained via inductive biases** (e.g., in the loss function) to enforce interpretable, physically grounded embeddings.

+---

+### 🔬 Aspect 2: Performance Under Scarcity and Modality Effects

+- Analyze how **multimodal inputs** (IMU, thermal, proximity) and **self-supervised pretraining** contribute to **improved performance and robustness**, particularly when **labeled data are scarce**.
+- Quantify the trade-offs between model complexity, sensor modality inclusion, and data availability.

+---

+### 🧠 Aspect 3: Generalization, Stability, and Model Choice

+- Assess whether the learned latent representations are **stable over time** (minimal drift) and **generalizable across individuals**.
+- Compare **Transformer-based architectures** to **classical supervised models** in terms of **efficiency, scalability, and usability** for behavior classification and representation learning.

+---